intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 information a requirement for passing through a network.
 This is undesirable.

-This document recommends the carrying mechanisms to be restricted to the type of information that is needed to carry the minimal set of information (see Section {{minimum-info}}) and respectively establish sufficient trust to pass that information (see section {{auth}}).
+This document recommends that the protocols that carry information are specific to the type of information that is needed to carry the minimal set of information (see {{minimum-info}}) and can establish sufficient trust to pass that information (see {{auth}}).

 ## Protecting Information and Authentication {#auth}